mmiranda222/.statsuite/content/getting started/infrastructure-requirements.md

 - **Disk:** 250 GB

 > As a general rule, we suggest to limit the amount of memory allocated to the MSSQL server; A maximum of 75% of the total memory should be allocated to MSSQL.
-> Based on the recommended minimum requirements, MSSQL server should use a maximum of 10GB.
+> Based on the recommended minimum requirements, MSSQL server should use at minimum 5GB, and a maximum of 10GB.

 ---